Find and remove duplicate files

 Before starting the duplicate search, you can also set filter rules to exclude files that are smaller than a certain size from the results list, for example.
 This will increase the clarity of your results.

-Once all settings have been entered, the duplicate search can begin.
-Our tool offers various check methods, such as the MD5 or SHA256 checksum.
-TreeSize lists the results concisely, so that you can see exactly which files have duplicates at which locations.
-Sort the results list by size, for example, to identify the biggest space squanderers.
+TreeSize lists the results clearly, so you can see exactly which files have duplicates at which locations.
+For example, sort the results list by size to identify the biggest space wasters.

-Done!
-Next, schedule the search for duplicate files with TreeSize as part of your project management process.
+Next, schedule the search for duplicate files with TreeSize firmly into your project management process.

 For the big chunks: Search for duplicate folder structures with TreeSize